 Nalley Valley interchange in 2022.
 The final connections are complete between HOV lanes on I-5 and SR 16.
 The enhanced photo enlargement

 (pdf 1.48 MB) labels the roadways to show how traffic will move between I-5 and SR 16.

 Curious how the Sprague T interchange will work?

 Check out this .wmv file showing a simulation of SR 16 through the Nalley Valley after we have completed all our work.
 The animation shows all of changes we're making, and the "Sprague T" ramp is easy to spot.
 It is the ramp that will accommodate traffic going from eastbound SR 16 to Sprague Avenue, and traffic going from Sprague Avenue to I-5.

 Half of the "Sprague T" opened to traffic in June 2011, providing access from eastbound SR 16 to Sprague Avenue.
-The other half (actually two ramps) will be completed this summer and will provide access from southbound Sprague Avenue to northbound and southbound I-5.
+The other half (actually two ramps) will be completed this July and will provide access from southbound Sprague Avenue to northbound and southbound I-5.

 The rest of this page discusses the third and final project to improve the I-5/SR 16 interchange.
 The third project, which will build an HOV facility through the Nalley Valley and direct-connect HOV ramps between HOV lanes on I-5 and HOV lanes on SR 16, is scheduled to be constructed between 2018 and 2020.

 Design on the project will begin around 2016.
 Why so far into the future?
 Because, although the project is funded, monies needed for design and construction activities will not be available until then.